ABOUT YOUTH TO WORK

 - Receive support to grow your peer networks and strengthen your ecosystem

-By the end of the program, each participating company will have a clear digital record of their financial and operational performance and their progress in organizational development, a comprehensive data room and a full suite of investment documentation.
+- Access to training master classes with experts from various fields.
+By the end of the program, each participating company will have a record of financial and operational performance, including tools and templates to support their growth.
 This will mean that the company will be in an improved position to present itself effectively to investors and to satisfy any diligence process included in a future transaction, which we define as improved “investment readiness”